buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 ## Built Artefacts

-This project aims to package all shipping code in Docker Containers, so we need to validate they are free of known vulnerabilities.
+This project aims to package all shipping code in Docker Containers, therefore to remain as secure as possible the project will need to validate they are free of known vulnerabilities.

 ### Containers